Noesis/UnrealPlugin/README.md

 Some knowledge of both Unreal Engine as well as the NoesisGUI SDK is assumed, but this document attempts to be as thorough as possible.

-## Requirements

-In order to use NoesisGUI in your UE4 project, you're going to need:

-* Unreal Engine, with source code.
-This can be either a pre-built version installed through the Epic Games Launcher, or a version built by yourself from the source in GitHub.
-To install a pre-built version of Unreal Engine, please refer to the document [Installing Unreal Engine](https://docs.unrealengine.com/latest/INT/GettingStarted/Installation/index.html) and follow the instructions there.
-For instructions on how to get a copy of the Unreal Engine source code and how to build it, please refer to the README.md document on their [GitHub repository](https://github.com/EpicGames/UnrealEngine).

-* This Unreal Engine plugin.

-* The NoesisGUI SDK version 2.1.
-You can download it from [our website](https://noesisengine.com).

 ## Samples

 After you read this document, we have a few samples so you can see some of the concepts in action: